Omotola-Olasope/Omotola-Olasope/README.md

 **My proudest contributions:**

+* Proactively engaged with over 100 clients in less than 7 weeks, providing insights and guidance on relevant Bloomberg tools across global asset classes.
 * **Increased reporting efficiency and accuracy by 80%** by automating weekly report generation and delivery through a dynamic data pipeline.
 This innovative solution **saved clients a remarkable 4 days of manual work per week**, allowing them to focus on higher-value tasks.
 * **Reduced crime rate in Lagos, Nigeria by 20%** through meticulous data analysis and insights (2019-2020).
 * **Enhanced data integrity by 65%** by collaborating with analysts to implement robust data quality processes.